spacechase0/SoftwareEngineeringProject/coursework_docs/progress_report_iteration1.md

 e)   the video or presentation-->
 a) Progress Report:
 b) Requirements and Design Document:
-c) Implenetation and Testing Document:
+c) Implementation and Testing Document:
 d) Source Code:
 e) Video: